voidlabs/mosaico.io/_posts/2018-03-19-yandex-mail-removing-styles-with-calc-expressions.md

 So, this issue makes the [Fab4 technique](https://mosaico.io/email-client-tricks/fab4-responsive-beyond-gmail/) ineffective without additional hacks.

 We [documented the bug](https://github.com/voidlabs/versafix-template/issues/1) in the versafix-1 repository.
 We'll try some additional hack to see if we can get the desktop version on Yandex even if partially using the Fab4 approach.

+Unfortunately we're not aware of known hacks to target Yandex.com webmail so to put some specific workaround in place, so we'll need a generic solution and something that doesn't break any other email client.

+Did you experience this bug?
+How did you fix it?
+Do you have more details about the issue?
+Get in touch with us!